Perl-Apollo/Corinna/templates/rfc/roles.md

 one role is consumed, the order in which its `ADJUST` and `DESTRUCT` phasers are called is not guaranteed.

+# Conflicts

+Consuming multiple roles may result in method name conflicts.
+This is a fatal error.
+If a class consumes a role with a method name that conflicts with a role method, the class method wins, but a warning is issued.

 # Questions

 ## Changing access level of role methods?